vzaccaria/linux-kernel-playground/Readme.md

   3. To disconnect from qemu: CTRL-a x

 If you modify the kernel code, rerun `/scripts/build-k.sh`.
-Currently there is only the vi editor installed; to install other tools in the container use `apt-get`.
+Currently there is the neovim editor (~nvim~) installed and configured for error reporting, formatting and completion; to install other tools in the container use `apt-get`.

 ## Challenges